GET TO KNOW THE BREED

 Toy to large.

-Goldendoodle puppies are dedicated to their families but also very amiable with others that is why we chose to breed these particular crosses.
-They enjoy human company and many experience separation anxiety when not engaging with their humans.
-Early socialization, exposure to diverse situations, and obedience training are important for this breed.
-They tend to want to say “Hello” to everyone they meet.
+These breeds are dedicated to their families but also very amiable with others that is why we chose to breed these particular crosses.
+They enjoy human company, are loyal, smart and easy to train.
+Early socialization, exposure to diverse situations, and obedience training are important for these breeds.
+They tend to want to say “Hello” to everyone they meet, especially the goldendoodle.

-Goldendoodles are easy to train.
+Goldendoodles, Aussiedoodles, and Bernedoodles are easy to train.
 They’re usually eager to please, which makes them a good choice for first-time dog owners.
-Early socialization classes are recommended, so your Goldendoodle can socialize well with other dogs and humans.
-They also love swimming and can be a perfect lake companion!
+Early socialization classes are recommended, so your doodle can socialize well with other dogs and humans.
+They also love swimming and the great outdoors and can be a perfect lake companion!
 A bored dog can very quickly become a bad dog so keeping your puppies busy and utilizing training sessions to exercise their brains is very important.

-Goldendoodles are moderately energetic, preferring 20-30 minutes per day of daily exercise.
+These breeds are moderately energetic, preferring a minimum of 30 minutes per day of daily exercise.
 They need room to roam, so having an outdoor fenced space is very helpful, though they primarily will want to be inside next to their owners when you are home.

-Who is the best human for a Goldendoodle?
+Who is the best human for a doodle?

-Goldendoodles are happy in either urban or rural environments but are not great apartment dogs unless you plan for routine daily exercise.
-They do best when they have a backyard to roam around in and shouldn’t be put in a kennel.
-Suitable for families with children, Goldendoodles are delightfully easy to train, and highly social animals.
+These breeds are happy in either urban or rural environments but are not great apartment dogs unless you plan for routine daily exercise.
+They do best when they have a backyard and home to roam around in.
+Suitable for families with children, they are delightfully easy to train, and highly social animals.
 They’re great working dogs too, suitable as service or therapy dogs.
 Due to their agreeable demeanor, however, don’t expect your Goldendoodle puppy to grow up to be a guard dog however you could likely train your Bernedoodle to do this but would certainly be less intimidating than a Doberman or German Shepard.